How AppNeta’s Technology Works

 Patented TruPath™ Technology Monitors It All

 AppNeta's patented TruPath™ is the core technology of AppNeta Performance Manager.
-We've built the only tool that gives visibility into the public internet.
-TruPath™ is the reason that AppNeta can see into cloud providers' networks and into SaaS applications.
-It works for both dual-ended and single-ended network paths.
-Beyond visibility, TruPath™ provides diagnostic detail for any issues.
-Our users get active, low-overhead network performance monitoring, in real-time and through every network hop.
+We've built a unique solution that gives visibility into the public internet and 3rd party networks required for modern business.
+TruPath™ is the core technology behind AppNeta’s ability to see into these 3rd-party networks.
+AppNeta’s technology works for both dual-ended paths where Monitoring Points can be placed at both ends and single-ended network paths where IT doesn’t own or operate the target infrastructure.
+Beyond visibility, TruPath™ provides diagnostic details for many common network issues.
+Customers get active, low-overhead network performance monitoring, in real-time, and through every network hop.
 AppNeta's powerful technology lets you see much more than typical monitoring tools.

 How TruPath™ Works

 Our TruPath™ technology works by sending and receiving many varied short sequences of packets.
 Those packet trains are transmitted using the commonly available IP network mechanisms ICMP or UDP to defined end hosts (also called targets).
 A target is any IP stack that can respond to an ICMP-based ping or can send back a UDP or TCP packet.
 When this capability is combined with our Usage data, AppNeta can also support paths to apps that are supported by dynamic endpoints or clusters like Office 365, G Suite and others.
 TruPath™ automatically discovers network paths across any network, including Equal-Cost Multipath (ECMP) networks, by using ICMP-, UDP-, and TCP-based traceroutes.

 Summary of the core of TruPath™: Packet Train Dispersion